Opening Ceremony (brand): 2020 onwards

-Asian Culture
+Asian culture

 For their 2019 February fashion look-book, the co-founders recognised their Asian heritage and culture, by recruiting Asian-American pioneers as their muses.

 Leon and Lim, both of Asian descent, were inspired by their own and others' journeys of succeeding in an environment where Asians are a minority.
 The look-book features different Asian pioneers from a range of industries, like the music and culinary industry.
 Musician and composer Ryuichi Sakamoto, chef Angela Dimayuga, and designer Anna Sui were of the few featured.

-The Opening Ceremony designers aimed to spread a positive message of inclusivity in the fashion industry and recognition to all the Asian creatives working to solidify their own identity in a space where they are not fully represented.

-Collaboration
+Collaborations

 In 2010, the brand collaborated with Maison Margiela, a French luxury fashion house.
 This collaboration was Maison Margiela's first co-branded project in its history.
 The product outcome was a white Bic pen with the classic Maison Margiela labelling and a plume.
 The two brands decided to further collaborate in 2011 and designed a whole womenswear line for Margiela's MM6 label.

 In 2017, Opening Ceremony teamed up with the New York City Ballet.
-Dressed in the brand's casual attire, ballerinasperformed their new ballet ‘The Times Are Racing’.
+Dressed in the brand's casual attire, ballerinas performed their new ballet ‘The Times Are Racing’.
 The collaboration between the two companies was to portray the juxtaposition between the collectedness of ballet and free-lived expression of people on the streets.